Yandex Cloud

 • Threads cached: Number of cached threads.

-During normal cluster operation, the mysqld process caches most of the connections.
+During normal cluster operation, mysqld caches most connections.

 • Threads connected: Number of open threads.

-If the chart is close to the maximum value, it may mean that open connections cannot be closed.
+If the chart approaches the maximum value, it may signal that connections are staying active.

 • Threads running: Number of running threads.